15 Free Summer Reading Log Printables

 How to Use Our Free Printable Reading Log

-It’s summertime, which means it’s time to relax and enjoy some well-deserved leisure reading.
-But even though summer reading should be fun, that doesn’t mean it can’t be educational, too.
-One way to make sure your child is getting the most out of their summer reading is to have them use a reading log.
+One way to ensure your child gets the most out of their summer reading is to have them use a reading log.
 Here are five reasons why a reading log is a great idea:

-Using a reading log gets kids into the habit of setting aside time each day for reading.
-And once they develop this good habit, they’re more likely to continue it even after the summer is over.
+Using a reading log lets kids set aside time each day for reading.
+And once they develop this good habit, they’re more likely to continue it even after the summer.

 reading log pdf reading log printable pdf